Chess in Museums

-Chess in Museums is an international project implemented by Russian Chess Federation (RCF) together with the Charity Fund of Elena and Gennady Timchenko (Timchenko Fund).
+Chess in Museums is an international programme implemented by the Chess Federation of Russia (CFR) together with the Elena and Gennady Timchenko Foundation.

-In spring 2013 the RCF and the Timchenko Fund organized the Alekhine Memorial.
+In 2013, the CFR and the Timchenko Fund organized the Alekhine Memorial.
 The first half of the supertournament was played in the Louvre (Paris), the second part took place in the Russian Museum in St. Petersburg.

-The 2013 Russian Superfinal was played in museums in Nizhni Novgorod.
+The 2013 Russian Superfinal was played in museums in Nizhny Novgorod.